nxnjz/RustBuster/README.md

 RustBuster is a multithreaded CLI tool for bruteforcing files and/or directories on HTTP(s) servers, similar to GoBuster, DirBuster, and Dirb.

+**NOTE** RustBuster is still a newborn, but works well enough in most cases.
 Features:

 * Auto-appends file extensions.